 Requested scans are only performed during normal office hours.
 This is to ensure the maximum number of devices are visible for scanning.
 Each scan produces a technical report.

-We utilise over fifty of the best global threat intelligence and alongside our unique machine learning analytic capabilities.
+We utilise over fifty of the best global threat intelligence capabilities.
 These consist of the latest information on all the latest 0-day vulnerabilities, ransomware, banking malware, phishing sites, command and control servers.
 We have can tailor our service based on your business locations and employ relevant intelligence of specific campaigns targeting organisations in those regions.

 Data collected by the brAIn-box is periodically transferred to secure cloud storage.
 Amplify Intelligence’s cloud provider is Amazon Web Services.

 The brAIn-box does not set out to collect and record personally identifiable or other sensitive data.
 However, some of the summary data it records could possibly contain such data.
 For example, if a user is searching the internet for their own name, this name will be recorded in the URL of the web search.

 On cessation of using the Service, all recorded data from the respective brAIn-box is deleted from the data store to which it is connected.

 One element of the Service is the search for known security issues (e.g. compromise, vulnerabilities, hacking attempts).
 This process includes searching data from brAIn-boxes and comparing them to other security sources (e.g. previously seen indicators of compromise).
 Some of these sources are provided to Amplify Intelligence by third parties.